Table of Contents

 Battery Life

-The Sony A77 II is powered by the NP-FM500H battery, which offers a battery life of approximately 480 shots per charge, according to CIPA standards.
-This is a decent battery life for a DSLR and should be sufficient for most shooting sessions.
-For extended shoots or travel, additional batteries may be necessary.
+The camera draws power from an NP-FM500H battery, which rated approximately 480 shots per charge according to CIPA standards.
+This is a fairly decent battery life for any DSLR and should cater to most of the shooting sessions.
+Nevertheless, some extra batteries might be needed on extended shoots or travel.

 Canon EOS 7D Mark II

-When compared to the Canon EOS 7D Mark II, the Sony A77 II offers a higher resolution sensor and faster continuous shooting speed.
-The 7D Mark II, however, has an edge in terms of build quality and ergonomics.
-Both cameras are strong contenders in the APS-C DSLR market, with the A77 II catering to those who prioritize resolution and speed.
+Compared to the Canon EOS 7D Mark II, Sony A77 II sports a higher resolution sensor and faster continuous shooting speed, yet the 7D Mark II has an advantage over it in build quality and ergonomics.
+Both cameras rank among the stronger contenders for the APS-C DSLR market, whereas the A77 II is more suited for those who seek resolution and speed.

 Nikon D7200

-The Nikon D7200 is another competitor that rivals the A77 II in terms of performance and features.
-The D7200 offers similar resolution and continuous shooting speed but lacks the A77 II’s phase-detection autofocus system.
-The D7200 also provides better battery life and slightly improved low-light performance.
+Nikon D7200 is another competitor that can rival the A77 II in terms of performance and features.
+The D7200 offers similar resolutions and continuous shooting speeds but doesn’t have phase detection autofocus, which is something the A77 II offers.
+In contrast, the D7200 offers better battery and lower light performance.

 Sony A68